Nina Samorodin: "Quiet Life of an Organizer"

 In September 1918, Samorodin was an organizer for one of the branches of the International Ladies’ Garment Workers’ Union.
 Her job was to go to shops in Little Italy, New York City and unionize factories.
-In “The Quiet Life of an Organizer,” Samorodin explained that the union was reluctant to send her to Little Italy because all the previous organizers had been beat up, but Samorodin insisted that she go.
+In “The Quiet Life of an Organizer,” Samorodin explained that the union was reluctant to send her to Little Italy because all the previous organizers had been beaten up, but Samorodin insisted that she go.
 Samorodin faced backlash in her attempts to “organize” the factories.
 Once, she was attacked by three employers and the boss started to choke her.
 Samorodin recounted this incident and explained that the other women with her at the time fought back, jumping on the boss while the others got the police.
 Nina and the women escaped, but not without a threat from the boss: “We will get you yet.”
 Nina explained another instance where a different boss threatened to throw her out a third story window if she tried to organize his factory, telling her it would be his second murder.